sovitjain/musicPlatform/README.md

 }
 ```
 ```
-When a person submits a tag(or part of), search all tags and find the occurance of those tags in the playlist: http://localhost:8080/autoSuggestTags?inputTagName=indi1
+AutoSuggestTag - When a person submits a tag(or part of), search all tags and find the occurance of those tags in the playlist: http://localhost:8080/autoSuggestTags?inputTagName=indi1
 Method: GET
 Sample response: